Singapore stocks track Wall St gains to end 0.26% higher

 The STI was led by Venture Corporation, which rose 1.4 per cent to $18.64, followed by CapitaLand, up 1.1 per cent to $3.58, and Mapletree Industrial Trust (MIT), 1.1 per cent higher at $2.79.

-MIT's private placement of 190.3 million new units was 3.1 times subscribed at $2.696 per unit, its manager said on Friday.
+MIT's private placement of 190.3 million new units was 3.1 times subscribed at $2.696 per unit, its manager said yesterday.
 Most of the proceeds from this and a preferential offering will go to partially finance a US$1.32 billion (S$1.76 billion) acquisition of 29 US data centres.

 At the bottom of the table was Frasers Logistics & Commercial Trust, which shed 0.7 per cent to $1.44.
 Yangzijiang Shipbuilding was the most heavily traded stock on the STI.
 It ended flat at $1.45 with 29 million shares changing hands.